-^{}From 2013, the-methodology used for calculating attendance rates effectively counts attendance for every student for every day of attendance in Semester 1.
+^{}Attendance rates effectively count attendance for every student for every day of attendance in Semester 1.
 The student attendance rate is generated by dividing the total of full-days and part-days that students attended, and comparing this to the total of all possible days for students to attend, expressed as a percentage.